Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

     The presentation modules are sticky so that ``module purge`` doesn't change the presentation of the modules.

+    The implementation of these modules can be found in `modules/StyleModifiers`.

+-   Some parts of the module tree (basically the spack and local software stacks) will not be indexed by `module spider` unless an environment variable is set that tells to do so, which can be done via the `ModuleFullSpider` module which is also in `modules/StyleModifiers`.

+    The implementation of this is actually done through the modules that make those stacks available, by hiding the commands that add the directory to the module search path when the mode in which the module file is executed is not load, unload or show.

+    This is discussed in more detail a bit further down this page.

 -   There is a "power user" view that will reveal a number of modules that are otherwise hidden.
 This is at their own risk.
 Use of this module is not documented on the regular LUMI-documentation.